llmurd0kll/TMS-DotNet-Team-VK/README.md

 # TMS Team VK project
 This repository is made by a team VK wich includes two perspective developers from Belarus
 ## Description
-This poject can be used to find out current curency rate including a specific currency.
+This project can be used to find out current currency rate including a specific currency.
 ## Built with
 [ASP.NET Core 3.1](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1)
 ## Author